chrisb2/water-system/README.md

 connections exiting the container to the watering system must be completely sealed.

+## Weather API's

+All weather API calls and rain calculations are in _weather.py_, you will need to update the services called and the code used to extract data from the responses.

 ## Usage

 Configure a ThingSpeak channel something like: